Propane Plant Explosion: Forklift Operator Blamed

 According to the Florida Fire Marshall, the plant was an accident waiting to happen long before the explosion and fire.
 There are still ongoing investigations by the U.S. Occupational Safety and Health Administration (OSHA) and the Florida Bureau of LP gas.

 Even before the OSHA investigation is complete, it is clear that this employer did not take their responsibility to keep workers as safe as possible very seriously.
 Workers were not given proper training or supervision to keep everyone in the workplace safe.
-If you or a loved one have been injured or killed while working in an unsafe workplace, please contact the Texas Workplace Injury Lawyers at Hill Law Firm as soon as possible for a free consultation, so that you can protect your rights under the law.
+If you or a loved one have been injured or killed while working in an unsafe workplace, please contact the Texas Workplace Injury Lawyer at Hill Law Firm as soon as possible for a free consultation, so that you can protect your rights under the law.